wimpysworld/antsy-alien-attack-pico/README.md

 # SFX Discovery 🔊

 SFX 35 to 63 are free after the music is added.
-Only two channels are available for SFX so none of them can be particularly long running.
+Only two channels are available for SFX so none of them can be particularly long-running and I'll need to manage the channel usage dynamically.

 [Gruber](https://www.lexaloffle.com/bbs/?uid=11292) also has a [Pico-8 SFX Pack](https://www.lexaloffle.com/bbs/?tid=34367) he's created for various pico-8 games.